meterXu/selenium-ide/docs/plugins/emitting-code.md

 sidebar_label: Emitting Code
 ---

-Selenium IDE has two major components, playback inside the browser, which is powered by `actions` and `events`.
+JetRecord has two major components, playback inside the browser, which is powered by `actions` and `events`.

 And playback in command line mode using [the command-line runner](../introduction/command-line-runner).